 - After the 2 hours have passed, you should have a dough about three times the size, very fluffy and moist.
 Remove the dough from the bowl with the help of a spatula and place in the baking sheet.

-- Oil your fingers with a bit of olive oil to prevent the dough from sticking to your fingers and stretch the dough filling the tray completely making sure it’s about the same thickness throughout.
-Cover with a towel and place again in the oven for about an hour for a second proof.
+- Oil your fingers with a bit of olive oil to prevent the dough from sticking to your fingers and stretch the dough filling your mold completely making sure it’s about the same thickness throughout.
+Cover with a towel and place again in the oven for a second proof for 1 hour.

 - Bake for 35-40 minutes or until the top is golden and crispy.
 Do not open the oven to check on it.
 Once done remove the bread from the tray immediately and place on a cutting board.
 Cut in squares and let cool for a bit before eating.